jjgrinwis/terraform-akamai-redirector/README.md

 - Terraform installed (version 1.5.x)
 - Make sure to have Secure By Default (SBD) active on your Akamai contract.
 - Have the Correct Akamai PAPI and EdgeDNS API credentials.
-- DNS Zone should be availabe in EdgeDNS, we're not going to created EdgeDNS zones!
+- DNS Zone should be available in EdgeDNS, we're not going to create EdgeDNS zones!

 ## Getting Started